zama-ai/tfhe-rs/tfhe/docs/guides/trait_bounds.md

-# Generic Bounds
+# Generic trait bounds

-If you wish to write generic functions which use operators with mixed reference and non-reference, it might get tricky at first to specify the trait [bounds](https://doc.rust-lang.org/rust-by-example/generics/bounds.html).
-This page should serve as a _cookbook_ to help you.
+This document serves as a practical reference for implementing generic functions in Rust that use operators across mixed references and values.
+The following explanations help you to understand the trait [bounds](https://doc.rust-lang.org/rust-by-example/generics/bounds.html) necessary to handle such operations.

-Operators (+, *, >>, etc) are tied to traits in `std:::ops`, e.g. `+` is `std::ops::Add`,
-so to write a generic function which uses the `+` operator, you need to use add `std::ops::Add` as a trait bound.
+Operators such as `+`, `*`, `>>,` and so on are tied to traits in `std:::ops`.
+For instance, the `+` operator corresponds to `std::ops::Add`.
+When writing a generic function that uses the `+` operator, you need to specify `std::ops::Add` as a trait bound.

-Then, depending on if the left hand side / right hand side is an owned value or a reference, the trait bound is slightly different.
-The table below shows the possibilities.
+The trait bound varies slightly depending on whether the left-hand side / right-hand side is an owned value or a reference.
+The following table shows the different scenarios:

 | operation   | trait bound                           |
 | ----------- | ------------------------------------- |